FabianVegaA/sigmaF/README.md

 ### Let Statements

-This language doesn't use variables, instead, you can only declare static values.
+This language doesn't use variables.
+Instead of variables, you can only declare static values.

 For daclaring a value, you must use `let` and give it a value.
 For example: